github/developer.github.com/content/v3/enterprise/management_console.md

 Note that you need to POST to [`/setup/api/configure`](#start-a-configuration-process) to start the actual configuration process.

-You *must* provide a password when uploading your license for the first time.
-If you haven't previously set a password through the web interface, we'll set it to the password you provide.

 ### Parameters

 Name | Type | Description
 -----|------|--------------
 `license`|`string` | **Required**.
 The content of your *.ghl* license file.
+`password`|`string` | You **must** provide a password when uploading your license for the first time.
+If you haven't previously set a password through the web interface, we'll set it to the password you provide.
 `settings`| `string`| Optional path to a JSON file containing your installation settings.

 For a list of the available settings, see [the `/setup/api/settings` endpoint](#retrieve-settings).